 So far, so good, right?
 If you fixed it, voilá!
 Have a happy day!
 If you haven’t, this is when things start getting more complicated.

 You’ll need a multimeter for this one.
-Walk outside your home, towards your AC condenser unit.
-Somewhere near it, on an exterior wall of your home, you’ll find the fuse box.
-Attach them (one at a time) to the multimeter, to see if they have any voltage left.
+Walk outside your home and head over to your AC condenser unit.
+Near it, on an exterior wall of your home, you’ll find the fuse box.
+Attach each fuse (one at a time) to the multimeter.
+This will determine if they have any voltage left.
 If either one doesn’t, you can purchase a new one online or at any hardware store.

 Call Blair’s Air for AC Repair in Pinellas County and South Tampa

-If you have any issues with your AC, let us know.
-Our experienced HVAC professionals will get it back up and running in no time.
-We offer 24/7 emergency AC repair services, and we’re open 365 days a year.
+If you need assistance right away, we offer 24/7 emergency AC repair services, and we’re open 365 days a year.